lemonade-hq/policy-2.0/renters.md

 ### We’re so happy you made it to the end.
 Thanks!

 Hopefully this all made sense and you feel good about your coverage.
-Please [contact us](# "In the real doc, this will allow you to get in touch directly") if anything remains unclear, or if need more coverage than this agreement provides.
+Please [contact us](# "In the real doc, this will allow you to get in touch directly") if anything remains unclear, or if you need more coverage than this agreement provides.

 We wish you a charmed year, but should you encounter any bumps along the way, we’ll do our best to smooth them out.
 After all, when life gives you lemons…